How Can the NC Wildlife Resources Commission improve compliance with wildlife regulations and, in turn, public safety?

 Summary

-The North Carolina Wildlife Resources Commission (NCWRC) is the regulatory agency responsible for conservation and regulation of the State’s wildlife resources as defined in G.S.
-113-129(17).
-The NCWRC’s Law Enforcement Division is responsible for enforcement of wildlife regulations and employs approximately 150 field officers statewide to enforce wildlife regulations and promote compliance in the State’s 100 counties.
+The North Carolina Wildlife Resources Commission (NCWRC) is the regulatory agency responsible for enforcing the boating laws and navigation regulations on North Carolina’s waters, as defined in G.S. §75A .
+The NCWRC’s Law Enforcement Division employs approximately 150 field officers charged with improving public safety through enforcing these regulations, providing boating safety education, and promoting regulatory compliance in the state’s 100 counties.

-This project will be conducted in two phases.
-Phase one will involve data review and analysis of violations, citations issued, and outcomes, to identify trends in noncompliance.
+This project will be conducted in three phases.
+Phase one will involve data review and analysis of violations, citations issued, and outcomes to identify trends in noncompliance.
 Potential areas of exploration include identifying trends in the types of citations issued, most common violations by district, citations most successfully prosecuted, and/or the areas or times of days when certain violations occur.
 Additional data on education and outreach efforts may be used to identify potential correlations between these activities and compliance.
 Interviews may also be conducted with NCWRC Law Enforcement Officers and other agency staff to help explain trends.
-Recommendations will then be developed for practices that have positive impacts on compliance and safety, regulations that have higher success rates, and allocation of resources to positively impact compliance rates.

 Anticipated deliverables

-• NCWRC and research partners will develop specific deliverables.
-Anticipated deliverables include detailed research reports on the outcomes of phase I and II, presentation(s) to NCWRC staff, and project progress reports.
+- Anticipated deliverables include detailed research reports on the outcomes of the project's three phases, presentation(s) to NCWRC staff, and project progress reports.

 Planned use of results